Skip to contents

 Choosing the radius parameter: The optimal spatial neighborhood radius depends on the biological question.
 Larger radii capture broader regional patterns, whereas smaller radii resolve more localized cellular niches.
 In our analysis, we used a radius of 50 µm, which typically includes ~10–80 neighboring cells and provides a practical balance between granularity and robustness.

 Choosing the number of variable features: The nfeatures argument should be selected according to the underlying data platform.
-For Vizgen MERSCOPE V1 (500-gene panel), we used 200 highly variable features, whereas for Xenium Prime data, we used 300 variable features.
+For Vizgen MERSCOPE V1 (500-gene panel) and Xenium Prime data, we used 200/300 highly variable features.
 As single-cell spatial transcriptomics technologies continue to evolve, the number of detectable genes per cell has steadily increased.
-For example, the latest 10x Aera platform captures over 1,000 genes per cell on average.
+For example, the 10x Atera captures over 1,000 genes per cell on average.
 For such high-complexity datasets, we recommend using up to 1,000 highly variable genes for downstream analysis to better capture biological variability.

 Limiting the number of cell types per spatial neighborhood: The min.cts.per.region argument allows users to filter spatial regions based on cellular diversity by requiring a minimum number of distinct cell types per region (default: ≥ 2).
 This helps ensure that downstream analyses focus on biologically informative neighborhoods with sufficient cellular heterogeneity.